tyla homepage

 The Canadian teammates were called for 'double-touching' (Rachel Homan / Getty Images)

-The Canadian women’s curling side were later accused of the same violation that Team Sweden levelled at Canada's men's team, with Rachel Homan being called for 'double-touching' during Canada’s match against Team Switzerland on Saturday (14 February).
+The Canadian women’s curling side was later accused of the same violation that Team Sweden levelled at Canada's men's team, with Rachel Homan being called for 'double-touching' during Canada’s match against Team Switzerland on Saturday (14 February).

 After officials made the call, Homan pushed back on it, per The Washington Post and Fox News, saying: "Like, absolutely not.
 Zero-percent chance."